livekit/track-processors-js/README.md

 ## Running the sample app

-This repository includes a small example app build on [Vite](https://vitejs.dev/).
-Run it with
+This repository includes a small example app built on [Vite](https://vitejs.dev/).
+Run it with:

 ```
 npm install